 - There is a “real and substantial” connection with the jurisdiction at the time of the divorce.
 For example, the parties may have lived in the jurisdiction where the divorce was obtained; they may have been born there, they may have been married / divorced there.
 The courts states that a minimal connection will suffice as long as it is not weak or superficial.
 OR

-- Either party has been “ordinarily resident” in the place that granted the divorce for a year beforehand, meaning they lived in that jurisdiction for 12 consecutive months prior to the divorce.
+- Either party has been “ordinarily resident” in the place that granted the divorce for a year beforehand.

 According to case law, there are limited grounds under which a Court may refuse to recognize a foreign divorce.
 These include the following;

 - Situations where notice was not given with respect to the divorce;